RTradeLtd/TxPB/doc/GETTING_STARTED.md

 Within the config file set `prometheus.enabled: true` and provide an ip+port you want to expose the metrics on.
 The metrics will be available on the path `/metrics`.
 For example if you provided the ip+port `127.0.0.1:9093` you can go to `127.0.0.1:9093/metrics` and start collecting your data.

 Additionally you can enable system profiling in the same way, however the path for that information is `/debug/pprof`.

+## Admin API

+Expose via `localhost:9999` we have an admin gRPC API that allows low-level management of TemporalX, in particular it allows blockstore management, and reference counting management.
+This API is only enabled when using the reference counted blockstore which is configured in the config file.

 ## Logging